inab/trimal/docs/source/usage.rst

         Print accumulated similarity scores for the input alignment.

+.. option:: -sec

+        Print entropy scores for each column in the input alignment.

+.. option:: -set

+        Print accumulated entropy scores for the input alignment.

 .. option:: -sfc

         Print sum-of-pairs scores for each column from the selected alignment.